rkristelijn/pi-commando/README.md

 ` "exec format error"` due cpu architecture mismatch.
 Cloning [repo](https://github.com/browsh-org/browsh), changing base image, no good.

+Just for good measures, I installed browsh on my mac.. needed to install firefox too, however some words are clipped and you need a mouse to navigate.
+Seems like browsh is not for this use case.

 ## Install links2

 `sudo apt-get install links2`